ASE A2 Automatic Transmission Practice Test

 Answer A is wrong.
 The valve body consists of different types of valves.
 Check valves are placed in hydraulic circuits to prevent flow in one direction while allowing flow in the other.

 Answer B is wrong.
-Make sure the check balls return to their exact locations.
+Make sure the check balls return to their original locations.

 Answer C is correct.
 Check valves are placed in hydraulic circuits to allow flow in only one direction.

 Answer D is wrong.
-Retrieve specifications; it's essential to use the correct torque and pattern when reinstalling a valve body to a transmission case.
+Retrieve specifications; using the correct torque and pattern when reinstalling a valve body to a transmission case is essential.
 Most patterns start in the middle and spiral outwards.

 • A. Technician A